Fractional edge-decompositions of dense graphs and related eigenvalues

 Suppose $G$ and $H$ are $t$-graphs, as above, with respective vertex sets $V$ and $X$.
 A {\em fractional} or {\em rational decomposition} of $G$ into copies of $H$ is a set of pairs $(H_i,w_i)$, where \begin{itemize} \item each $H_i$ is a subgraph of $G$ isomorphic to $H$; \item $w_i$ are positive weights such that, for every edge $T$ of $G$,

 \end{itemize} To be clear, $T \in H_i$ means that $T$ is an edge of $H_i$.

+Although the existence questions for fractional decompositions are interesting in their own right, there are actually some nice applications where fractional weights are allowed -- even desired -- such as in statistics (balanced sampling plans) and electrical engineering (network scheduling).

-There is no loss in generality in assuming the $w_i$ are rational numbers.
-Note that if the $w_i$ are integers, the result is an ordinary edge-decomposition.
+Since (\ref{dec-system}) leads to a linear system with integral coefficients, there is no loss in generality in assuming $w_i \in \Q$.
+Note that if the $w_i$ are integers (0 or 1), the result is an ordinary edge-decomposition.
 Although we do not need the notation very frequently, a reasonable abbreviation is $H \decomp G$ for rational decomposition and $H \trianglelefteq G$ for ordinary decomposition.